 Risk Rating Risk Assessment (Likelihood of risk event (Assessment and evidence for this risk rating) taking place and impact) The College operates secure premises, guarded Low and patrolled by a small team of security staff.
 CCTV is in operation in all areas.
 A Lockdown policy is in place and can be implemented in cases of suspected terrorist activity.
 Health & Safety and Fire Safety are taken very seriously with regular checks and drills taking place.
 AP testing is conducted annually.
-(Likelihood of risk event taking place and impact)
+Mitigation Strategies (measures put in place to mitigate impact of risk events) Regular application of security, fire safety and H&S protocols surance cover The impact and remedy of significant physical events such as terrorism, damage to the building and/or equipment (e.g. by flooding, fire, etc) are covered more fully in the College's Business Continuity Plan.
+(Likelihood of risk event taking place and impact) Low ecurity, fire safety and isurance cover